Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Pregabalin and gabapentin are prescribed for certain neurological disorders or neuropathic pain.
 Pregabalin is subject to special monitoring in France due to an increase in misuse cases, of abuse, dependence, and forged prescriptions.

-Examples of concerned medications
+Examples of relevant medications

 • Pregabalin: Lyrica® and generics